Diffusion Model-based Parameter Estimation in Dynamic Power Systems: Results

-While the model parameters are derived from observed dynamic responses under specific fault-induced disturbances during training, they are also expected to accurately predict responses under unencountered disturbances.
-This refers to \textit{out-of-distribution} (OOD) \textit{generalization}, i.e., the ability to generalize to new datasets with different distributions from the training data~\citep{liu2023outofdistributiongeneralizationsurvey}.
-We test the OOD generalization performance of parameter estimates using additional fault scenarios with randomized bus locations and fault clearing times.
+\bmhead{Out-of-distribution generalization evaluation} While the model parameters are derived from observed dynamic responses under specific fault-induced disturbances during training, they are also expected to predict responses under unencountered disturbances accurately.
+This refers to out-of-distribution generalization, i.e., the ability to generalize to datasets with different distributions from the training data~\citep{liu2023outofdistributiongeneralizationsurvey}.
+We test the out-of-distribution generalization performance of parameter estimates using additional fault scenarios with randomized bus locations and fault clearing times.
 These scenarios comprise three groups: 100 ordinary fault events, 50 fault events inducing power electronic load tripping, and 10 events with motor D stalling.
-The test result is presented in Fig.~\ref{fig:test-RMSEs}.
+Figure~\ref{fig:test-RMSEs} presents the test results.
 For CDI, the mean RMSEs of power trajectories for most testing cases within the ordinary fault group are close to the training case, while increased errors appear in several events, such as event 37.
 However, its performance deteriorates, exhibiting dispersed errors for tripping fault events and substantial increases in RMSE for stalling fault events.
 In contrast, JCDI maintains consistent and accurate predictions across all three testing groups.
 These results further demonstrate that JCDI produces parameter estimates with favorable generalization capability.

+\bmhead{Impact of Data Quality} The real measurements from phasor measurement units contain noise and incomplete data~\cite{6111219}.
+Model robustness should be guaranteed for successful real-world application.
+Here, we evaluate the influence of noise and dropout on our model performance.
+We construct noisy synthetic data by adding white Gaussian noise to the simulated measurements as formulated by equation~\eqref{noisy-data}.